 Playing Game A in the tech sector is an example of the use of our collective willpower to Control the most natural evolution of society.
 This is the opposite of Love.

 Some digital tech is coming forth that is tailored perfectly to embody Vulnerable Transparency at scale.
-Holochain is pretty much like the new Internet that runs on the existing network and embodies more closely what it was actually designed to be all along, a digital system designed from the ground up for evolutionary biomimicry.
+Holochain is much like the new Internet that runs on the existing network and embodies more closely what it was actually designed to be all along, a digital system designed from the ground up for evolutionary biomimicry.

 Algorithmically Identifying Loving Kindness in a Socioeconomic System